chrislugram/RandomQuest/README.md

 ## General
 RandomQuest is a demo project created by Christian Lugo.
 It's made with Unity3D 5.0.
 The project is configured (and tested) to run in Windows 8.

-## What is in this project
+## What is in this project?

 In this project you can found different tools for general game development.
 I use typical RPG-games scenes to test the tools.
 Next, a list of most interesting tools included in the project:

   - StateApp: It's a simple solution to control the screens flow of the application.
-This solutions was used in few development of mobile apps.
+This solution was used in few developments of mobile apps.
   - OrbitCamera: Specific solution to move the camera in a RPG-game with 3D graphics.
     - With WASD can to move the pivot which look at the camera.
     - With right-click can to move the Character.